Christoph Baumgartner

-Christoph Baumgartner (born 1 August 1999) is an Austrian professional footballer who plays as an attacking midfielder and forward for Bundesliga club RB Leipzig and the Austria national team.
+Christoph Baumgartner (born 1 August 1999) is an Austrian professional footballer who plays as an attacking midfielder and forward for club RB Leipzig and the Austria national team.
+He was selected Austrian Footballer of the Year in 2024.

 Club career

 TSG Hoffenheim

 In January 2019, Baumgartner was promoted to the first team squad of TSG Hoffenheim.
 He made his debut for Hoffenheim in the Bundesliga on 11 May 2019, coming on as a half-time substitute for Nadiem Amiri in the 0–1 home loss against Werder Bremen.

 RB Leipzig

 On 23 June 2023, RB Leipzig announced the signing of Baumgartner on a five-year contract.
+On 12 December 2025, he made his 100th appearance for the club in a 3–1 away defeat against Union Berlin.
+He concluded the 2025–26 season as the club's top scorer, finishing with 13 goals and 9 assists in the Bundesliga.

 International career

 Youth

 Baumgartner appeared for the various Austrian youth national teams, from the under-15 to under-19 selections.
 In April 2016, he was included in Austria's squad for the 2016 UEFA European Under-17 Championship in Azerbaijan.
 He scored both goals in Austria's 2–0 win in their opening match against Bosnia and Herzegovina, with the team managing to reach the quarter-finals before losing to Portugal.

 He made his under-21 debut on 10 November 2017, coming on as a substitute for Mathias Honsak in the 87th minute of the 2019 UEFA European Under-21 Championship qualification match against Serbia, which finished as a 1–3 home loss.